rksharma1401/apache-came-microservice/README.md

 # apache-camel-microservice

-This is demo project for apache camel with spring boot which reads and  write to queue.
+This is demo project for apache camel with spring boot which reads and  write to websocket